kpbarasa/react-js-preoject-waste-skips-services/README.md

 Rebuild the layout by breaking it into well-scoped components.

-Introduce subcomponents for collapsible areas, nav items, ca
+Introduce subcomponents for collapsible areas, nav items, cards.

+Preserve functionality while enhancing interactivity.

+Improve maintainability with a flat, organized file structure.

+Refactor styles into modular, themeable Tailwind-based utility files.

+Introduce animation hooks for visual clarity and smoothness.

+Iterate on card design to provide more useful info to users.

 ## 📦 Dependencies
 Make sure the following libraries are installed: